 Psittacosis is an uncommon disease that is usually transmitted to humans from birds.
-It is caused by a bacteria called Chlamydia psittaci.
+It is caused by a bacterium called Chlamydia psittaci.

-The time from between human exposure to the bacteria and the development of symptoms varies from about four to 15 days.
+The time from between human exposure to the bacteria and the development of symptoms varies from about five days to 4 weeks, but commonly 10 days.

 People with psittacosis often develop:

 In severe cases, pneumonia develops.
 Rare complications may include encephalitis (inflamation of the brain), or myocarditis (inflamation of the heart muscle).